-- 1. Arabic Literature in any period before 1500 (assessed by written examination) Prof. Julia Bray - 2.
+- 1. Arabic Literature in any period before 1500 (will not be offered in 2020-21) Mr Jonathan Lawrence - 2.
 Arabic or Persian or Ottoman Palaeography - 3.
 Conversion to Islam in the Middle Ages Dr Christian Sahner - 4.
 Hadith

 Prof. Christopher Melchert